 | Maintenance shown in bank (not paid to Home Office) | £13,347 |

-Monthly living costs in London on top of this: £1,400–£1,800 covering rent (£900–£1,300), food (£200–£300), transport (£170 Zone 1–2 young person's Travelcard), phone (£15) and incidentals.
+Monthly living costs in London on top of this: £1,400 to £1,800 covering rent (£900 to £1,300), food (£200 to £300), transport (£170 Zone 1 to 2 young person's Travelcard), phone (£15) and incidentals.

 Ways to reduce the total

-- Choose a non-London university — the £347/month maintenance saving compounds.
+- Choose a non-London university, the £347/month maintenance saving compounds.

-- Scholarships — Chevening, Commonwealth, Great Scholarships, and university-specific awards for international students.
+- Scholarships, Chevening, Commonwealth, Great Scholarships, and university-specific awards for international students.

-- In-country TB clinics — list on gov.uk; approved clinics charge less than premium private hospitals.
+- In-country TB clinics, list on gov.uk; approved clinics charge less than premium private hospitals.

 What you can't reduce